 The main purpose behind rest is so that you don’t make the injury worse.
 So you want your return to normal activities to have limits and be gradual.
 Limiting how much you lift or how hard you exercise is important, but in most cases, you need to stay active.
 If your doctor says otherwise, ask for a second opinion.

-Myth #2 – Weight Is the Number One Cause of Back Pain
+Myth #2 – Weight Is the Number One Cause of Backache

 If this is true, then why are so many skinny people dealing with back pain as well?
 If you already suffer from back pain, putting on weight certainly won’t help.
 But being a little overweight is rarely the underlying cause of back pain.
 There are many contributing factors which can include wear and tear on the structures of the spine (often caused by poor posture), traumatic injuries, living a sedentary lifestyle, smoking, sleeping in a position that hurts your back, and dealing with a ton of stress.
 While being active and taking off a few excess pounds will usually help back pain, you need to consider these other underlying causes too.
 Otherwise, it will not be possible to get long-term relief.

-Myth #3 – Surgery Should Be a Common Back Pain Treatment
+Myth #3 – Surgery Should Be a Common Backache Treatment

 Invasive procedures should always be the last resort.
 Technology is much better than it used to be, but a back pain problem is rarely something that can be fixed by having a surgeon go in and move things around.
 If your doctor is quick to recommend surgery, getting a second opinion is a good idea.
 While advancements are making surgical options safer than ever before, there is still significant risk, a long recovery time, and surgery does not always fix the problem.